 In advanced stages of periodontitis, the gums then separate from the teeth, which may cause the teeth to become loose and lead to the need for extractions.

 Gum disease often progresses without symptoms until the advanced stages of the disease; however warning signs may include red or swollen gums, bleeding during brushing and flossing, loose teeth, persistent bad breath and a change in bite.
 The good news is that gum disease is treatable.
 Dr. Javadi will evaluate your periodontal health and establish a treatment plan to address your needs.

-Periodontal diseases are infections of the gums which gradually lead to the destruction of the bone support around your natural teeth.
-These diseases affect more that 80% of Americans by the age of 45.
+Periodontal disease is an infection of the gums, which gradually leads to the destruction of the support of your natural teeth.
+This disease affects more than 80% of Americans by the age of 45.

 Dental plaque is the primary cause of gum disease.
 Bacteria found in plaque produce enzymes and toxins which injure the gums.
 Injured gums turn red, swell and bleed easily.